 What's happened

-Iran and the US are engaging in talks focused on unfreezing Iranian assets and ensuring safe passage through the Strait of Hormuz.
-Hezbollah supports a regional dialogue, favoring negotiations over US-led separate talks.
-The discussions aim to reduce tensions and facilitate maritime navigation.
+The US and Iran are actively engaging in talks focused on unfreezing Iranian assets and ensuring safe passage through the Strait of Hormuz.
+The discussions involve coordination with Pakistan and support from Hezbollah, aiming to reduce regional tensions and facilitate maritime navigation.
+The US has not publicly confirmed asset unfreezing but links it to security guarantees.

 What's behind the headline?